23 Of The Best Relationship Goals To Nurture Intimacy

 But a healthy sex life is vital to a healthy relationship.

-Maintaining a satisfying sexual relationship involves understanding your partner and their needs related to sex, as well as acknowledging your own needs.
+Maintaining a satisfying sexual bond involves understanding your partner and their needs related to sex, as well as acknowledging your own needs.

 Women need to feel secure and comfortable with their partner in order to be willing to try new things and be sexually adventurous.